 2. The Governing Council shall be convened in extraordinary session by the President if the latter or the Executive Committee deems this necessary, or a quarter of the Governing Council's members so request.

 1. The Governing Council shall be composed of three representatives from each Member of the IPU (cf. Governing Council, Rule 1.2).
 The term of office of a member of the Governing Council shall last from one Assembly to the next.

 2. All the members of the Governing Council must be sitting members of Parliament.

-3. In case of the death or resignation of a representative, or a representative's inability to attend, the Union Member concerned shall appoint a substitute.
+3. In case of the death or resignation of a representative, or a representative's inability to attend, the IPU Member concerned shall appoint a substitute.

 1. The Governing Council shall elect the President of the Inter-Parliamentary Union for a period of three years (cf. Governing Council, Rules 6, 7 and 8).
 The President of the Inter-Parliamentary Union is the political head of the Organization and shall be ex officio President of the Governing Council.

 2. The retiring President shall not be eligible for re-election for three years and shall be replaced by a person belonging to another Parliament.
 An endeavour will be made to ensure a regular rotation between the different geopolitical groups.